-A 20-year contract for operation of the Sabino Shuttle is up for issuance – this after many years of serial extensions of the existing contract.
-We at FOSC, our Sabino Canyon partner organizations, and many donors all believed that a new contract for Shuttle operations would be awarded following an open and transparent solicitation of proposals.
-We had hoped that a broadly distributed announcement would attract competent operators/companies with experience in public lands transport and a forward looking use of low emissions hybrid and/or electric transport vehicles.
-We have since learned that there will be no open solicitation and the current Shuttle operator, SCT, will be given the first chance to meet the new and not very ambitious criteria for a new Shuttle for yet another 20-year contract beginning in 2017.
-We would like to see fresh competition for this award and more visitor-centric policies for Shuttle transport.
+We chose a key time to intervene.
+We at FOSC, our Sabino Canyon partner organizations, and many donors are gratified that a new contract for Shuttle operations will now be awarded following an open and transparent solicitation of proposals.
+We believe a broadly distributed announcement will attract competent operators/companies with experience in public lands transport and a forward looking use of low emissions hybrid and/or electric transport vehicles.
+We wanted to see fresh competition for this award and more visitor-centric policies for Shuttle transport.
 Now, it seems we have gotten closer to that objective.

 This year FOSC, having completed 7 new shade ramadas for nature education, is hoping to improve signage on trails within the Sabino Canyon Recreation Area.
 Aided by a substantial contribution from one of our donors, the USFS and FOSC have developed an excellent new full color entry sign for the east end of the Sabino Canyon parking lot to help orient visitors to trailheads on the way toward Bear Canyon.
-The new sign, which will replace one that is faded beyond legibility, will likely be mounted before year’s end.
+The new sign, replaced one that was faded beyond legibility.
 In addition, the District Ranger’s office has produced a vastly improved full color handout of trails, amenities, and tram stops and it will soon be widely available.

-If you are able to contribute to this project, please donate to the FOSC.
-We have often heard about the need for signage improvements from donors like you.
+If you are able to contribute to these projects, please donate to the FOSC.
 In addition, let us know what projects would be important to you that we should consider for a future planning year.